-KFAM is the nation’s first and only Asian Pacific Islander (API)-focused Foster Family Agency with services available in Korean, Mandarin, Cantonese and Tagalog.
+KFAM is the nation’s first and only Asian Pacific Islander (API)-focused Foster Family Agency with services available in Korean, Mandarin, Cantonese, Tagalog and Vietnamese.
 The Asian Foster Family Initiative (AFFI) recruits and trains API resource (foster) families to provide culturally sensitive homes to API foster children.

 KFAM is CARF Certified since 2019, For those being served, CARF accreditation means that the CARF-accredited service provider is committed to reducing risk, addressing health and safety concerns, respecting preferences of individuals (cultural or otherwise) and providing the best quality of care possible.

 Published in the Los Angeles Times by Steve Lopez

 One night in mid-September, Gabriel and Elizabeth Cho couldn’t sleep.
 The retired San Dimas couple were too excited about what the next day would bring.
 Mrs. Cho prayed, and she thought about preparing a second casserole, just in case one of her guests didn’t care for kimchi jjigae.
 Read more.

 Annually, in the U.S., there are over 400,000 children in the foster care system.
 These children are temporarily removed from their parents’ care due to neglect, abandonment, and/or abuse.
 In contrast, only 200,000 Resource (Foster) families are available to take care of them.
 In Los Angeles County alone, there are nearly 35,000 children in foster care, but only about 3,000 Resource (Foster) homes.
 These children are survivors of abandonment, abuse and neglect.
 They are in dire need of loving and caring families.